 Close relatives like a spouse and kids are often the top choices for beneficiaries.
 You don’t need to stop at close relatives, though.
 You can name friends, a business partner or even charitable organizations.

-(Despite what some movies would tell you, though, pets can’t inherit property in the U.S., so your fur babies can’t directly be your beneficiaries.)
+(Despite what some movies would tell you, though, pets can’t inherit property in the U.S., so your fur babies can’t directly be your beneficiaries.
+Here's what you should know about pet trusts and taking care of your pets after you're gone.)

 Many people want to know: Can an executor of a will be a beneficiary?
 The short answer is yes.
 It’s actually pretty common for the executor to also be the will beneficiary.